 The faculty sponsor for Behavioral Sciences majors/minors is Dr. Valerie Eastman at firstname.lastname@example.org.

-The faculty sponsor must approve your internship experience as relevant to their major so you should check in with her before beginning the internship application process.
+Dr. Eastman must approve your internship experience as relevant to their major so you should check in with her before beginning the internship application process.
 Besides the internship experience, there are academic requirements for receiving credit.
-You will register for BSCI 380 or 480 and attend a one hour, seated class as part of the internship credit.
+You will register for BSCI 380 or 480 and attend a one-hour, seated class in fall and spring or an online class in the summer as part of the internship credit.

 - Your internship position must be approved by your faculty sponsor as being a relevant learning experience your major/minor.

 - You may do internships locally, nationally, or even internationally.